The Brabant village Oisterwijk and Operation Market-Garden

 ‘I was swinging violently from side to side, and as I had only hooked one strap on to the pack, I felt I was slipping out of my harness to one side, and started to try and climb up towards the bottom of the pack in an endeavour to hook on the other strap.
 It was about four feet above my head, and I gave up the attempt, as a numbing pain started in my right shoulder, which had been previously damaged in a plane crash.
 The swinging was lessening, and I looked around.
 Below me the ground was plainly visible in the glow of the fire, and I noticed I was drifting away from it.
 I judged the ground to be about 300 feet below, and there came the thought, ’In all probability, in a few seconds, I shall break my right leg, when I hit the ground.’
-It was still weak, having been broken twice in the above mentioned accident, and I was unable to flex the knee fully.
+It was still weak, having been broken twice in the mentioned accident, and I was unable to flex the knee fully.
 I took a grip as high up the strap as I could reach, and held my right leg out in front.
 As the ground started to rush upwards, I pulled on the strap, and hit the ground fairly gently, landing on my left leg, and rolling over backwards.
 I got up, ran around my parachute, collapsed it, and rolled it up in my arms.
-My hart was thudding, and my breath coming in quick gasps, so I went over to a bush and sat down to think things over, and give myself time to recover.
+My heart was thudding, and my breath coming in quick gasps, so I went over to a bush and sat down to think things over, and give myself time to recover.
 I had plenty to think about, and it took a few minutes for the situation to penetrate properly into my brain.
 Everything seemed very still and quiet after the roar of engines in my ears for so many hours, except for a steady drone high up above in the starry sky, which was gradually lessening, as my luckier companions, the other 500-odd aircraft, were winging their way home to bacon and eggs and a comfortable bed.

-I looked back to where my plane was still burning about a mile away, like an enormous red bonfire, sending sparks high into the sky, and with pyrotechnics, Very lights and ammunition, dancing around the flame.
+I looked back to where my plane was still burning about a mile away, like an enormous red bonfire, sending sparks high into the sky, and with pyrotechnics, very lights and ammunition, dancing around the flame.
 Who, besides High, were being cremated?
-I had seen one, and only one, other parachute floating down besides mine, but the others could well have been lost in the darkness.
+I had seen one, and only one other parachute floating down besides mine, but the others could well have been lost in the darkness.
 I got up, buried my helmet, parachute, and battledress blouse, and started out to look for the others.
 I soon gave this up as being hopeless and, remembering all the escape lectures, started to run away from the wreckage with the object in putting as much distance between me and any German search party there might be.
 After about twenty minutes I stopped to review the situation.
 Luckily, I had been wearing rubber soled shoes, which made travelling fairly easy.
-I had Dutch, Belgian and French money, and enough food for about a week or ten days in iron ration. my heavy white sweater I took off, and rubbed it in the ground so that it was not so conspicuous in the darkness.
-My watch I found was smashed, a bullet having passed trough the side of it, and caused a slight flesh wound across my hand, but the hour hand was still on, and showed a time of approximately 1.30 a.m.
-As near as I could judge, I was near the Dutch-German border, either in Germany or Holland, so I took out my silk escape map, studied it, and reckoned that my safest course would be to make for the north-west, in order to make sure of getting into Holland before daybreak. (this direction brought Hartnell-Beavis straight into the direction of Oisterwijk.)
+I had Dutch, Belgian and French money, and enough food for about a week or ten days in iron ration.
+My heavy white sweater I took off, and rubbed it in the ground so that it was not so conspicuous in the darkness.
+My watch I found was smashed, a bullet having passed through the side of it, and caused a slight flesh wound across my hand, but the hour hand was still on, and showed a time of approximately 1.30 a.m.
+As near as I could judge, I was near the Dutch-German border, either in Germany or Holland, so I took out my silk escape map, studied it, and reckoned that my safest course would be to make for the north-west, in order to make sure of getting into Holland before daybreak.
 The country appeared to be very flat marshy ground, with small trees and bushes, divided by numerous small dykes, about four feet wide into which I kept stumbling.

-Eventually, in almost broad daylight ,I found a wood, not as thick as I wood liked, but I thought it would be unwise to travel further, and crawled into it and settled down under some brambles.
+Eventually, in almost broad daylight, I found a wood, not as thick as I wood liked, but I thought it would be unwise to travel further, and crawled into it and settled down under some brambles.
 The clock struck five.
 I woke up stiff and aching all over, and very cold.
 I heard the clock strike seven, which meant that I’d only had been asleep for less than two hours.
-During the day an ME 110 circled the wood fairly low, and I crawled under a bush, imagining that they were looking for me and my crew.
+During the day an ME.110 circled the wood fairly low, and I crawled under a bush, imagining that they were looking for me and my crew.
 The day dragged on endlessly, and it wasn’t until the clock struck eleven, that it became dark enough to start travelling.
-I had studied my silk map during the day, and was appalled at the enormous distance which lay ahead trough Belgium, France and Spain; And I reckoned that the sooner I contacted the ‘organisation’ (the underground, resistance) the better.
+I had studied my silk map during the day, and was appalled at the enormous distance which lay ahead trough Belgium, France and Spain and I reckoned that the sooner I contacted the ‘organisation’ (the underground, resistance) the better.
 I knew I was in Holland, but where in Holland I hadn’t an idea.
-Anyway I decided to travel south, and set off as fast as I could.
+Anyway, I decided to travel south, and set off as fast as I could.

 Source; FINAL FLIGHT, J. Hartnell-Beavis-1985